-- 1. a police or military dog in the line of duty. - fish, reptiles, and amphibians in contained enclosures that have been approved by Life Sciences departmental administrators as long as the individuals housing the animals assume responsibility for providing proper care and sanitation for the fish, reptiles and amphibians. - 3. a service animal1 supporting an individual with a disability. - 4. when approved, an assistance animal2 supporting the emotional needs of an individual with a disability in Student Housing
+- 1. a police or military dog in the line of duty. - fish, reptiles, and amphibians in contained enclosures that have been those used for educational purposes which have been approved by the Life Sciences appropriate departmental administrators and where as long as the individuals housing the animals assumes responsibility for providing proper care and sanitation for the animal fish, reptiles and amphibians. - 3. a service animal1 supporting an individual (non-employee) with a disability seeking access to public places under Titles II or III of the ADA. - 4. a service animal1 supporting an employee with a disability that has been approved by the College as a reasonable accommodation under Title I of the ADA. - 5. when approved, an assistance animal2 supporting the emotional needs of an individual with a disability in Student Housing under the Fair Housing Act and Section 504. - 6. a service animal1 or an assistance animal2 accompanied by a handler who is training the animal for someone else and who is seeking public access under Kansas Statute.